 wanting a smaller, more intimate environment

-having daily access to state-of-the-art technology
+having daily access to technology

 preparing for college success

 interest in integrated curriculum with significant exchange among subject areas